nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 output_prefix <- ""

 # -------------------------Prepare feature tables -------------------------- #
-# For ITS and 18S datasets the taxonomy columns may also contain kingdom and divison taxonomy levels
+# For ITS and 18S datasets the taxonomy columns may also contain kingdom and division taxonomy levels
 # which will break the code.
 To avoid this, we only plot the phylum to species levels.
 taxon_levels <- c("phylum", "class", "order", "family", "genus", "species") # Plot only phylum to species names(taxon_levels) <- taxon_levels